danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 MediaRecorder.isTypeSupported('audio/mpeg'); // false
 ```

-Okay, MP3 is indeed not supported.
+Okay, MP3 isn't supported.
 Which format can we use to record in then?
 It looks like WebM is a good choice:

 ```js
 MediaRecorder.isTypeSupported('audio/webm'); // true